Apology-Excuse | Commonly Confused Words

 etymology

-• An excuse is often a reason or explanation given to lessen blame or justify an action.
+• An apology is an expression of regret, while an excuse is often a reason given to explain or defend a mistake.

 © 2025 Lithium Lab Pte Ltd